WillDuke/willduke.github.io/content/posts/04-word-cliques.md

 Maybe I shouldn't be surprised that these stretch the definition of English word.

+You can find the complete source for this post [here](https://github.com/WillDuke/blog-post-code/blob/master/blog_post_code/wordle_cliques/cliques.py).

 [^1]: The source for the C implementation can be found [here](https://github.com/igraph/igraph/blob/df17b097fd9b582241ee3f38aa82e03eba05d785/src/cliques/cliquer/cliquer.c#L337).

-[^2]: You can find all of the code shown here in this GitHub repository.